rashardlanasa/mybinder/index.md

 [![Twitter Follow](https://img.shields.io/badge/Social-@ABC7__-blue?style=social&logo=X)](https://twitter.com/@ABC7)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/s3iVFJoxrYc?si=cOpXOvk_ab2c2JgI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# WHO iS iCE?
+### U.S. Immigration and Customs Enforcement
+ICE was created in 2003 through a merger of the investigative and interior enforcement elements of the former U.S. Customs Service and the Immigration and Naturalization Service.
+ICE now has more than 20,000 law enforcement and support personnel in more than 400 offices in the United States and around the world.

+The agency has an annual budget of approximately $8 billion, primarily devoted to three operational directorates — Homeland Security Investigations (HSI), Enforcement and Removal Operations (ERO) and Office of the Principal Legal Advisor (OPLA).
+A fourth directorate – Management and Administration (M&A) – supports the three operational branches to advance the ICE mission.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/iDtcvXVlTVA?si=t_t0iA9ONKaLYmpI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-trello for MAyor Bass @cityoflosangeles [MyTrello](https://trello.com/c/usCKzmZI/28-https-mayorlacitygov-about-mayor-karen-bass)
+rashard- @nasa-jpl @blackgirlscode goodluck [what a loaded word](https://en.wikipedia.org/wiki/Loaded_language)!!!!! trello for MAyor Bass @cityoflosangeles [MyTrello](https://trello.com/c/usCKzmZI/28-https-mayorlacitygov-about-mayor-karen-bass)
 <blockquote class="reddit-embed-bq" style="height:240px" data-embed-height="240"><a href="https://www.reddit.com/r/AskReddit/comments/1l7f6rt/how_do_you_feel_about_700_marines_being_deployed/">How do you feel about 700 Marines being deployed to LA?</a><br> by<a href="https://www.reddit.com/user/Dense_Literature_199/">u/Dense_Literature_199</a> in<a href="https://www.reddit.com/r/AskReddit/">AskReddit</a></blockquote><script async="" src="https://embed.reddit.com/widgets.js" charset="UTF-8"></script>